 Hometown: Saint Petersburg, Russia

-Undergrad: Carnegie Mellon University
+Undergrad school: Carnegie Mellon University

-Graduate: University of Pennsylvania, MA
+Grad school: University of Pennsylvania, MA

 In sixth grade English, alongside reading Ray Bradbury’s short stories and learning that (according to Mark Twain), “the difference between the almost right word and the right word is…the difference between the lightning bug and the lightning,” my class contemplated the notion that knowledge is power and ignorance is bliss.
 I knew straight away, with the invisible shiver of a lightning spike through my vertebrae, that I wanted both knowledge and power—and that my life would be a thrilling, focused journey of acquiring both.